lynnfaraday/aresmush.com/original_goals.md

 This project is targeted at new games.
 There is probably not much here to compel someone to migrate over an existing game.

-## Tenets of FaraMUSH
+## Tenets of AresMUSH

-What makes FaraMUSH different from existing MU servers?
+What makes AresMUSH different from existing MU servers?

 1)  No "softcode"

-FaraMUSH uses a central 'engine' to handle basic (very basic) functionality.
+AresMUSH uses a central 'engine' to handle basic (very basic) functionality.
 Everything else – even things that are fairly standard, like poses and movement – is done using 'modules'.
 Modules are object-oriented software packages that communicate with the engine and with each other using well-defined interfaces.
 Modules can be replaced, modified or disabled so long as their interfaces are respected.

 For example:  TGG might swap out the movement system for one that restricts movement based on action points during combat.
 SWS might swap out the description system with one that limits character descriptions based on what clothing items they had purchased.